MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 }
 ```

 One important takeaway: It might be tempting to use an integer field for the width option with allowed values between 0 and 100.
-In fact, the amount of SASS code required to generate the corresponding declarations would be identical with a [@for-directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#for) to loop throuh the numbers.
+In fact, the amount of SASS code required to generate the corresponding declarations would be identical with a [@for-directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#for) to loop through the numbers.
 But that's exactly what makes point-and-click page builders so terrible for editors: too many options.
-No editor wants to manually set numerical values for size, position and margins for each and every element.
+Most people don't want to think about size, positioning, margins and so on for each and every element.
 In fact, having too many options makes it much harder to create a consistent layout.
 So in this case, less is more.

 ## Example 3 – Multiple options in one field

 **Problem:** You want to build content sections that are split across two columns.
 To create some visual variety, you want to allow for multiple variants of column-span and alignment.
 Using a 12-column grid, we want to offer options for a simple 6-6 split, a centered 5-5 split, a left-aligned 6-4 split and a right-aligned 4-6 split.

 **Solution**
-Instead of using multiple options for width and alignment of each column, you can pack those for display variants in one option field:
+Instead of using multiple options for width and alignment of each column, you can pack those four display variants in one option field:

 ```text
 center_6_6|6 / 6 (Centered)